cheyrou23/using-cloud/help for end users/Using Slack securely.md

 * copying and pasting the text (while noting the date)
 * taking a screenshot
 * asking your administrator for an export

+Limit channels to:

+* work and discussion
+* networks and clubs
+* noticeboards

+Name channels clearly with the team, community, product, network, club, or group so it is obvious what is being discussed.
+Avoid creating channels without an obvious work or community purpose.

 ### Getting started